|

 the right, the Dietrich Eckart house today.
 Used by the U.S. Army AFRC as a youth

-sports retreat called "Hinterbrand Lodge" until 2004, the house is
+sports retreat called "Hinterbrand Lodge," the house was closed in

 Map Link) |